evanamartin/baycn/README.md

 # Examples - mixed data

-Analyze data from topology M1 with one discrete variable U and two continuous variables.
+The following R code simulates and analyzes data from topology M1 which has one discrete random variable U and two continuous random variables.
+The following figure shows the true graph for topology M1.

 <img src='man/figures/m1_gv.jpg' align="center" width="100" />